 9. Everyone gets their radiation exposure monitored—even the tour guides.

 Every visitor coming out of the Exclusion Zone goes through a radiation screening at each checkpoint.
 If your levels are too high, clothes and boots are either washed or left behind.
 Taking anything out of Chernobyl is forbidden.
 Tour guides like Nikolai are checked regularly, and say they don’t receive anywhere near the annual levels of radiation deemed too dangerous.

-Despite the growing numbers of tourists, the Zone is still highly toxic and dangerous.
+Despite the growing numbers of tourists, the zone is still highly toxic and dangerous.
 The landscape is dotted with warning signs indicating where the “hot spots” are.
 Walking around is for the most part safe, but the greatest danger comes from ingesting radioactive particles.
 Nikolai has had to warn visitors against posing for photographs licking trees, eating berries, and rolling around in the earth.
-He particularly warns against following in the footsteps of “Bionerd23,” who posts videos of herself online fearlessly eating Chernobyl’s apples.
-Radiation levels in many places are safe, but parts of the Zone, particularly near reactor 4, and in basements of buildings such as Pripyat’s hospital, remain dangerously high.
+Parts of the zone, particularly near reactor four and in the basements of buildings such as Pripyat’s hospital, remain dangerously high.

 The zone will continue to be contaminated by the radiation from the disaster for about 300 years.
-Without many humans around, wildlife has returned to the area, which now teems with foxes, wolves, lynx, boar, moose, and rabbits, among other creatures.
+Without many humans around, wildlife has returned to the area, which now teems with foxes, wolves, lynx, boar, moose, and rabbits.